The Simula model

 Real-life applications are the long-term goal for our research; Simula consistently aims at aiding researchers to enable the application of their research efforts.

 1 - Simula is a group of 6 companies that are specialized in research, education, and innovation in ICT.
-These companies are: Simula Research Laboratory, Simula Metropolitan Center for Digital Engineering, Simula UiB, Simula School of Research and Innovation, Simula Innovation, and Simula Consulting (to launch January 2020).
-Simula Innovation invests in a dynamic portfolio of tech start-ups and regularly holds ownership in over 25 companies.
-Read more here.
+These companies are: Simula Research Laboratory, Simula Metropolitan Center for Digital Engineering, Simula UiB, Simula School of Research and Innovation, Simula Innovation, and Simula Consulting.
+Simula Innovation invests in a dynamic portfolio of tech start-ups and regularly holds ownership in over 35 companies.

-2 - In OECD terms, our research can be classified either as oriented basic research, which is defined to be search carried out with the expectation that it will produce a broad base of knowledge likely to form the background to the solution of recognised or expected current or future problems or possibilities, or as applied research, which is defined to be an original investigation undertaken in order to acquire new knowledge directed primarily towards a specific practical aim or objective (see http://stats.oecd.org/glossary)
+2 - In OECD terms, our research can be classified either as oriented basic research, which is defined to be research carried out with the expectation that it will produce a broad base of knowledge likely to form the background to the solution of recognized or expected current or future problems or possibilities or as applied research, which is defined to be an original investigation undertaken in order to acquire new knowledge directed primarily towards a specific practical aim or objective (see http://stats.oecd.org/glossary)